 Once the seat boards are attached with wood screws, you can start the back.
 I started with the lowest one.
 Instead of having it flush against the seat board, I made a ½ gap.
 I added the top back board next so I could then fill in the middle like the way I did the seat.

-I added a 1×3 to the top and to the back of the seat like shown below.
+I added a 1x3 to the top and to the back of the seat like shown below.

 The chair is completely assembled!
 It is really a pretty easy build.
 I built all four in one day.

 Dust the chair off and you are ready to stain!
 I used the same color that I used on my planter box fence last month.
-I loved the look of Thompson’s WaterSeal Penetrating Timber Oil Semi-Transparent in Walnut, so I was excited to work with it again!
+I loved the look of Thompson’s WaterSeal Penetrating Timber Oil Semi-Transparent in Walnut.
 The color is dark and rich, but still allows the wood grain to show through.
-The stain was also incredibly easy to work with and only required one coat.

-To apply the stain, I used a brush that is designed for use with oil-based paints and stains: Purdy White Bristle.
-They are made to deliver a smooth finish.
+To apply the stain, I used a brush that is designed for use with oil-based paints and stains.
 Using a brush made it easy to stain the ½” gaps between the boards.